IBM Cloud Functions#

 iam_api_key

-IBM Cloud IAM API key to authenticate against IBM COS and IBM Cloud Functions.
+IBM Cloud IAM API key to authenticate against IBM services.
 Obtain the key here

 IBM Cloud Functions:#